Parking Lot Slip and Fall Accidents in New York

 Slip and Fall in Parking Lot: Can You Sue?

 Both private and public parking lot owners in New York have a responsibility to maintain their premises and address potential hazards promptly.
 This is accomplished by conducting regular inspections and repairing defects or hazards that could cause a slip and fall as soon as they are noticed.
 In addition, determining liability for a slip and fall in an icy parking lot is best left to your legal team.
-At Douglas and London, our attorneys have extensive knowledge of New York premises liability laws and the various arguments used in these civil claims.
+At Douglas & London, our attorneys have extensive knowledge of New York premises liability laws and the various arguments used in these civil claims.

 A parking lot owner who was not aware of an unsafe condition may still be held accountable– if it can be shown they were negligent in general maintenance.
 Plaintiffs have prevailed in claims where the defendant made insufficient efforts to clear snow and ice regularly.
 It all boils down to property owners exercising a reasonable duty of care.
 During cold winter months, when blizzards and freezing rain are common—it means clearing ice and snow more frequently.